-- Open Source: Git is released under the GNU GPL2.0, which is an open source license and guarantees you freedom to share and change free software to make sure the software is free for all its users.
+- Open Source: Git is released under the GNU GPL2.0.
+This is an open source license and guarantees freedom to share and change.

-- Small and Fast: With Git, nearly all operations are performed locally, giving it a huge speed advantage by cutting down on any client-server communication.
+- Trivial and Swift: With Git, nearly all operations are performed locally.
+This gives a huge speed advantage by cutting down on any client-server communication.
 Git is written in C, which reduces the overhead of runtimes associated with higher-level languages.

 - Distributed: As we have discussed before, Git is a distributed VCS.
-Distribution of repositories also ensures lots of redundant backups, which can come handy to restore in cases of disasters.
+Distribution of repositories also ensures humongous redundant backups, which can come handy to restore in cases of disasters.

 - Quick Branching: Create as many branches as you want, as frequently as you want, and share them with as many people as you want and Git won’t break a sweat.

-Remember that the development related problems which we discussed in our very first blog.
-Git plays a big role in solving the majority of problems.
+Git is the one-stop solution for all development related problems.
+This was discussed on our first blog.
 Git provides all the Distributed VCS facilities to the user that was mentioned earlier.
 Git repositories are very easy to find and access.

 - Track changes to the codebase.

-- Restore an older version of a document/code in case of a mishap.
+- Restore older versions of documents/codes in case of a mishap.

-- Enable Continuous integration with Jenkins, any new change in the codebase can trigger a build in Jenkins and that can be used to quality check the changes.
+- Enable Continuous integration with Jenkins.
+Any new change in the codebase can trigger the built-in Jenkins and which acts a quality check.